Forms and functions of subordinate clauses

 The book that I borrowed from the library is fascinating.

-(Relative clause providing information about the book)
+(A relative clause providing information about the book.)

 Adverbial Clauses: